rempsyc/starter-academic/content/project-media/CRIR/index.md

 ---
-title: "PANEL: THE ART OF PRESENTING"
+title: "Panel: The Art of Presenting"
 summary: "Workshop with the SSHRC's Storytellers Finalists: An Opportunity to Learn about and Practice the Art of Presenting.
 Organized by the CRIR (Centre for Interdisciplinary Research in Rehabilitation of Greater Montreal)."
 tags:
 - Video